View large image | More photos

 Like the Old Course, the West Links begin and end in the heart of town with the first and 18th holes side by side.
 In between is a roller-coaster ride of unique holes.
 Golfers must take on the original "Redan" green, hit over a stone wall on the "Pit" and hit and hope on "Perfection."

 Within minutes of North Berwick and Muirfield are more unique links like Gullane No. 1, and Dunbar Golf Club, plus lesser known plays adored by locals such as Kilspindie Golf Club, Luffness New Golf Club, Gullane No. 2 and Craigielaw Golf Club.
 You can even play old Musselburgh. a nine-hole former home of the Open Championship.

-St. Andrews' seaside terrain is more rippling and subtle compared to the exposed, towering dunes of the northeast coast, which is a big reason why Donald Trump sought these grounds for his new golf resort set to open in 2012.
+St. Andrews' seaside terrain is more rippling and subtle compared to the exposed, towering dunes of the northeast coast, which is a big reason why Donald Trump sought these grounds for his golf resort.

 This is the closest Scotland can come to the theater of Ireland's links, and a handful of golf courses make the argument for the country's most dramatic soil to trek.

 Tour operators often report that Cruden Bay Golf Club is highest rated among all Scotland links.
 Closer to Aberdeen, Royal Aberdeen Golf Club and Murcar Links Golf Club play side by side along towering dunes in the shadow of ship tankers in the North Sea.

 The emergence of St. Andrews helped golf become the centerpiece of towns both inland and by the sea throughout the Kingdom of Fife.
 Today, both local clubs and luxury golf resorts thrive in the shadow of St. Andrews.